UPDATE: This local SEO post was first published on 29 October 2018 and updated on 5 November 2019 and again on 17 May 2021.

 Your business website should be treated as another storefront; an avenue to attract new customers.

 Editor’s note: Don’t have a website yet?
-Launch one today with our 30-day risk-free trial.
-Includes all you need to promote your product or service widely, plus customised advice to guide you.
+Launch one today with our risk-free trial.
+Our Website Builder makes it easy to promote your business on Google My Business, Facebook and Instagram.
+It even offers smart advice to help you grow.

 Get more local customers with our 5-step sequence